MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/PriceListItem.md

 Information about how to price a product in the specified price level, including pricing method, rounding option, and discount type based on a specified product unit.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/PriceListItem.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/PriceListItem.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-foundationCommon/PriceListItem
+/core/applicationCommon/foundationCommon/PriceListItem.cdm.json/PriceListItem
 [sales/PriceListItem](crmCommon/sales/PriceListItem.md "/core/applicationCommon/foundationCommon/crmCommon/sales/PriceListItem.cdm.json/PriceListItem")

 ## Traits